SHLEM666/Userscripts/README.md

-just small scripts to improve the usability of some sites.
+Just small scripts to improve the usability of some sites.